gsmari/NimbusTSAPI/README.md

 # NimbusTSAPI

-NimbusTSAPI is a python3 package used for creating a graphql query against NimbusTSAPI web service.
+NimbusTSAPI is a python3 package used for creating GraphQL queries which are then passed to NimbusTSAPI web service.
 For ease of access of Time Series data against the Nimbus system.